HARVEST: Contemporary Craft Fair Programme

 10am - 11:30pm, 11:45am - 1:15pm, Sunday 12 October 2025

-Make your own embossed copper tile with silversmith Bryony Knox.
-Bryony will guide students through designing a simple motif based on the structural elements of autumnal grasses and foliage.
+Particpants made their own embossed copper tile with silversmith Bryony Knox.
+Bryony guided students through designing a simple motif based on the structural elements of autumnal grasses and foliage.

 Price: £35